byui-cit/learning-modules/modules/general/file-management/index.md

 ## Prepare

 The following videos step you through how to install VSCode on your computer.
-You will go to the <a href="https://code.visualstudio.com/">Visual Studio website</a> to begin the installation.
+You will go to the <a href="https://code.visualstudio.com/" target="_blank">Visual Studio website</a> to begin the installation.

 <figure class="video-container">